Effective Alphabet Instruction

 Ensure that many words can be formed as early as possible

-Rather than teach letters in alphabetical order, teach letters in an order that allows for the formation of many words.
-For example, starting alphabet instruction with the letters m, a, s, p, t would allow students to read and spell many useful words, including am, at, map, sap, tap, mat, pat, sat.
+Rather than teaching letters in alphabetical order, teach letters in an order that allows for the formation of many words.
+For example, starting instruction with the letters m, a, s, p, t would allow students to read and spell many useful words, including am, at, map, sap, tap, mat, pat, sat.

 Teach high-utility skills before less useful sound spellings